-Alignment options within this section of the study area may include a mix of north-south off road multi use trails and shared use paths on local roads parallel to Cleveland Avenue from the north side of the Caloosahatchee River to Pine Island Road (SR 78).
-This will facilitate the connection of the new 8' wide Caloosahatchee Bridge Sidewalk from North Shore Park to the existing multi use paths on North Tamiami Trail (SR 739) north of Bayshore Road (SR 78).
+Alignment options within this section of the study area may include a mix of northsouth off road multi use trails and shared use paths on local roads parallel to Cleveland Avenue from the north side of the Caloosahatchee River to Pine Island Road (SR 78).
+This will facilitate the connection of the new 8' wide Caloosahatchee Bridge Sidewalk from North Shore Park to either the existing multi use paths on North Tamiami Trail (SR 739), or the 8' wide sidewalk on the east side of North Cleveland Avenue, north of Bayshore Road (SR 78).
 This new sidewalk is under construction and anticipated to be completed by the end of 2025.

-Signalized mid-block crossings and shared use paths on two east-west roadways including Pondella Road and Pine Island Road may have to be considered so that pedestrians and cyclists can safely cross and connect to off-road trails and/or onstreet multiuse paths proposed as part of the alignment options discussed in the preceding paragraph.
+Signalized mid-block crossings and shared use paths on two east-west roadways including Pondella Road and Pine Island Road may have to be considered so that pedestrians and cyclists can safely cross and connect to off-road trails and/or on-street multiuse paths proposed as part of the alignment options discussed in the preceding paragraph.